 Career Fair is a yearly event that provides an opportunity for students, alumni, and employers to meet informally.
-Students and alumni have the opportunity to learn more about prospective employers while employers have the opportunity to meet the students and alumni interested in securing internships and/or summer, part-time, and full-time employment.
+Students and alumni have the opportunity to learn more about prospective employers while employers have the opportunity to meet students and alumni interested in securing internships and/or summer, part-time, and full-time employment.
 Career Fair is held in October each year.
-Resume Database/Resume Referral is maintained for the purpose of bringing qualified students and alumni to the attention of employers offering internships, and summer, part-time and full-time employment.

 On-Campus Interviews are held in the fall and spring semesters in an effort to bring together interested students with private and public sector recruiters.
 Students must be registered with Career Services before having their resumes referred to prospective employers.
 Participating students are encouraged to attend Employer Presentations.
 These employer-led sessions are held prior to interviews and provide specific employer and position information.